dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`circlearea.py`
 ---------------------

-Write a program in Python that asks for the diameter of a circle, and prints out its area.
+Write a program that asks for the diameter of a circle, and prints out its area.
 The area can be calculated as follows:

 .. math:: area = \pi * r^2